eccentricexit/cipay-backend/README.md

+> NOTES TO REVIEWERS:

+- This is one of 3 repositories of the project, the other two being https://github.com/mtsalenc/cipay-ui and https://github.com/mtsalenc/cipay-contracts.
+- I had thought about this project before the hackathon started, but it was not even close to functional and really just piling dust, I took the opportuninty to actually make it happen.
+The history of the project is preserved in git so you can see what each repo looked like before the hackathon started.

 # Backend

 This service takes a meta transaction (transfering ETH from user to the service) + PIX qrcode and pays the QR Code.